VaultaFoundation/docs/native/07_node-operation/50_tutorials/10_watching-transfers.md

 title: Watching Transfers
 ---

-You might want to watch for all transfers that happen within the EOS Network.
+You might want to watch for all transfers that happen within Vaulta.
 This is useful for **exchanges** and **wallets** that need to keep track of incoming/outgoing funds.

-In EOS, there are multiple ways that a transfer can occur.
+In Vaulta, there are multiple ways that a transfer can occur.
 The most common way is through a `transfer` action on a transaction directly, but a transfer can also occur as an inline action on triggered by a non-transfer action.
 If you are only watching blocks, then you will miss the inline action transfers.
 This could impact your users' experience.